-In this volatile operating environment, demands from investors, regulators, employees, and other stakeholders for greater disclosure and transparency, particularly around the oversight and management of risks to the company's operations and strategy, will continue to intensify.
-The pressure on management, boards and governance will be significant.
+In this volatile operating environment, demands - from investors, regulators, employees, and other stakeholders - for greater disclosure and transparency, particularly around the oversight and management of risks to the company's operations and strategy, will continue to intensify.
+The pressure on management, boards, and governance will be significant.

-Drawing on insights from our global Board Leadership Centre community, we highlight nine issues to keep in mind as boards consider and carry out their 2024 agendas.
-Though we operate in diverse regulatory systems, there is a strong commonality of themes faced by boards around the world.
+Drawing on insights from our latest survey work and interactions with directors and business leaders, we highlight nine issues to keep in mind as boards consider and carry out their 2024 agendas.

-Link boardroom discussions on strategy, risk and global disruption
+O1 Link boardroom discussions on strategy, risk, and global disruption